-EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: October 1, 2007 Sections 240 and 241 of the Act .
+EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: September 1, 2022 Sections 240 and 241 of the Act .
 Section 268(2)(h) of the Act .
 Item AP5-244-1, Classification - Description of Terms , with regard to classification units; Item AP5-247-1, Experience Rating , of the Assessment Manual .
-Policy item #113.00, Introduction - Charging of Claim Costs ; Policy item #113.20, Occupational Diseases ; Policy item #113.21, Silicosis and Pneumoconiosis ; Policy item #113.22, Hearing-Loss Claims , of the Rehabilitation Services &amp; Claims Manual , Volume II.
-HISTORY: April 6, 2020 - Housekeeping changes consequential to implementing the Workers Compensation Act , R.S.B.C.
+Policy item #113.00, Introduction - Charging of Claim Costs ; Policy item #113.20, Occupational Diseases ; Policy item #113.21, Silicosis and Pneumoconiosis ; Policy item #113.22, Hearing-Loss Claims , of the Rehabilitation Services & Claims Manual , Volume II.
+HISTORY: September 1, 2022 - Policy change to reflect rate setting model adopted January 1, 2019.
+April 6, 2020 - Housekeeping changes consequential to implementing the Workers Compensation Act , R.S.B.C.
 2019, c.
 1. January 1, 2013 - Consequential changes related to the consolidation of the classification policies were made effective.
 October 1, 2007 - Updated to reflect the Board's authority to set assessment rates.
-January 1, 2003 - This Item results from the 2002 "editorial" consolidation of all 6assessment policies into the Assessment Manual .
-The POLICY in this Item continues the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the history were issued.
-Replaces Policy No. 30:30:00 of the Assessment Policy Manual .
-APPLICATION: Consequential changes were subsequently made to the cross references in accordance with the Workers Compensation Amendment Act (No. 2), 2002 , on March 3, 2003.
-Applies on or after October 1, 2007.
+March 3, 2003 - Consequential changes were subsequently made to the cross references in accordance with the Workers Compensation Amendment Act (No. 2), 2002 (Bill 63 of 2002).
+January 1, 2003 - This Item resulted from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual .
+The POLICY in this Item continued the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the history were issued.
+APPLICATION: Replaced Policy No. 30:30:00 of the Assessment Policy Manual .
+Applies to all decisions made on or after September 1, 2022.